 Independent Directors

 Of the six directors currently serving on our Board of Directors, the Board has determined that Ms. Laing and Messrs.
 Dubner, Haley, Offensend and Stolz are independent directors under the independence standards of the Nasdaq Global Market.
-In addition, Nicholas G. Moore and René Schuster, who served as our directors until May 5, 2006 and August 31, 2006, respectively, were independent directors under the independence standards of the Nasdaq Global Market.

 Board Committees